Simon de Vos: Collaborations

 As was current practice in Antwerp in the 17th century, de Vos often collaborated with other artists who were specialists in their field.

 He is known to have collaborated with the flower painter Daniel Seghers and Alexander Adriaenssen on so-called 'garland paintings'.
 Garland paintings are a special type of still life developed in Antwerp by Jan Brueghel the Elder in collaboration with the Italian cardinal Federico Borromeo at the beginning of the 17th century.
 The genre was initially connected to the visual imagery of the Counter-Reformation movement.
 It was further inspired by the cult of veneration and devotion to Mary prevalent at the Habsburg court (then the rulers over the Southern Netherlands) and in Antwerp generally.
 Garland paintings typically show a flower garland around a devotional image, portrait or other religious symbol (such as the host).
-Garland paintings were usually collaborations between a still life and a figure painter.
+Garland paintings were usually collaborations between a still life painter and a figure painter.

 An example of a collaboration between de Vos and Seghers on a garland painting is A Garland of Flowers Surrounding a Mocking of Christ (c.
 1643, Nasher Museum of Art), which shows a garland of flowers painted by Daniel Seghers surrounding a cartouche depicting the mocking of Christ by de Vos.
 De Vos also collaborated with the animal painter Frans Snyders.